smar-git/SM-data-merging/README.md

 See the [website](https://smar-git.github.io/SM-data-merging/.)

-The observed sighthings are also available from
+The observed sighthings are also available [here](https://github.com/smar-git/SM-data-merging/tree/main/Observed_Sightings) together with a text file describing the dataset.